dog roll guide

 • Best for: Everyday feeding, most dogs

-Jimbo’s is the dog roll that actual NZ vets don’t wince at.
+Jimbo’s earns the top supermarket slot on the label, not borrowed authority.
 The ingredient list starts with real meat, includes added vitamins and minerals, and the protein-to-cereal ratio is genuinely better than most supermarket competition.
 It meets AAFCO standards as a complete and balanced diet.

 The lamb variety is the most popular and tends to agree with the widest range of dogs — I’ve had Māui on the lamb roll as a kibble topper and it’s never given his sensitive stomach grief.
 The chicken option is leaner if your dog needs weight management.
 Available at practically every supermarket in the country, so you’re never stuck without it.